nickc1/nickc1.github.io/skNLA.md

 ![coupled_logistic](/assets/nla/lorenz.png){: .center-image }

 The next step is to calculate the mutual information of the time series so that we can appropriately determine the lag value for the embedding.
 The first minimum in the [mutual information][mutual-info-wiki] can be thought of as jumping far enough away that there is new information gained.
 A more useful thought construct might be to think of it as the first minimum in the autocorrelation.
-Mutual information, however, has proved to be more useful in [appropriately picking the lag][emory-site].
+Mutual information, however, is better for [picking the lag][emory-site].
 The mutual information calculation can be done using the `embed` class provided by skNLA.

 {% highlight python linenos %}
 import skNLA as nla

-E = nla.embed(X) #initiate the class
+E = nla.Embed(X) #initiate the class

 max_lag = 100
 mi = E.mutual_information(max_lag)